Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Importance of the `cb' prescription for tSZ power spectrum

-For the numerical computations of the SZ power spectrum and SZ cluster counts, we use \verb|class_sz|\footnote{website: \href{https://github.com/borisbolliet/class_sz_public}{https://github.com/borisbolliet/class\_sz\_public}} \citep{Bolliet:2017lha}, a publicly available extension of the \verb|class| code~\citep{2011JCAP...07..034B}.
-We updated \verb|class_sz| to take into account the `cb' prescription.
-Since \cite{Ichiki:2011ue}, \cite{Costanzi:2013bhatex} and \cite{LoVerde:2014rxa} have already studied the effect of the `cb' prescription on the cluster counts, we focus here on the SZ power spectrum.
+For the numerical computations of the SZ power spectrum and SZ cluster counts, we use \verb|class_sz|\footnote{\href{https://github.com/borisbolliet/class_sz}{https://github.com/borisbolliet/class\_sz}} \citep{Bolliet:2017lha}, a publicly available extension of the \verb|class| code~\citep{2011JCAP...07..034B}.
+We updated \verb|class_sz| to take into account the `cb' prescription. \cite{Ichiki:2011ue}, \cite{Costanzi:2013bhatex}, \cite{Castorina:2013wga} and \cite{LoVerde:2014rxa} have studied the effect of the `cb' prescription on the halo mass function and cluster counts.
+Quantitatively the authors of \cite{Castorina:2013wga} reported that while the `cb' prescription reproduces the results of N-body simulations for the halo abundance within 10\%, not using the `cb' prescription can lead to differences larger than 10-30\%, especially for the most massive haloes ($M\gtrsim 10^{15} \mathrm{M_{sun}}/h$) and/or at high redshift $z\approx 1$ (see their Figure 1).
+In \cite{Costanzi:2013bhatex} the authors showed that this difference in the HMF propagates to cluster counts in a way that can bias the resulting constraints on $\sigma_8$: not using the `cb' prescription yields a $\sigma_8$ biased high by $\approx 2\%$.
+Here we present the effects of using the `cb' prescription on the tSZ power spectrum.
 Figure~\ref{fig:pres1} shows the relative difference for the SZ power spectrum that arises when the `cb' prescription is used, for several values of $\Sigma m_\nu$.
 This difference can be understood as follows: the current fraction of non-relativistic matter density in the form of neutrinos, $f_\nu=\omega_\nu / \omega_\mathrm{m}$, is given by $f_\nu \simeq \Sigma m_\nu / 14 \, \mathrm{eV}$ with our fiducial parameter values.
 The total matter power spectrum is given by a weighted sum over the `cb' power spectrum, the neutrino one and the cross-correlation term: $P_\mathrm{m} = (1-f_\nu)^2 P_\mathrm{cb} + f_\nu^2 P_\nu + 2 f_\nu (1-f_\nu) P_{\mathrm{cb}\times\nu}$.
 On scales smaller than the neutrino free-streaming scale, neutrino density perturbations are much smaller than baryon and CDM perturbations, such that $P_\mathrm{m} \simeq (1-f_\nu)^2 P_\mathrm{cb}$.
 Since this is true in particular for the scale $R=8\, h^{-1}\mathrm{Mpc}$, the relation between the corresponding values of $\sigma_8$ is

 where we used superscript `m' and `cb' to indicate wether $\sigma_8$ is computed with $P_\mathrm{m}$ or $P_\mathrm{cb}$ .
 Next, we recall that the SZ power spectrum scales as $(\sigma_8^\mathrm{m})^{8.1}\Omega_\mathrm{m}^{3.2}$ (for $\ell<10^3$) without massive neutrinos.
 According to the `cb' prescription, it now scales as $(\sigma_8^{\mathrm{cb}})^{8.1}\Omega_\mathrm{cb}^{3.2}$ in presence of massive neutrinos.
 Using Eq.~(\ref{eq:sigma8}) and $\Omega_\mathrm{cb} = (1-f_\nu) \Omega_\mathrm{m}$, we deduce that the relative difference between both should be given by $\Delta C_\ell^{\mathrm{tSZ}}/C_\ell^{\mathrm{tSZ}}\approx 4.9f_\nu$, with a larger power spectrum for the `cb' prescription.
 With our fiducial model this corresponds to $\Delta C_\ell^{\mathrm{tSZ}}/C_\ell^{\mathrm{tSZ}}\approx \Sigma m_\nu/(2.9\,\mathrm{eV})$.
 This is a very good approximation to the ratios observed in Figure~\ref{fig:pres1} on small angular scales (high multipoles) where neutrino perturbations are negligible compared to baryon and CDM perturbations.
 On large angular scales (low multipoles), $P_\mathrm{m}$ also picks up some contributions from neutrino perturbations.
 Thus the difference between the SZ spectrum computed with or without the `cb' prescription is smaller at low multipole.